Water scarcity is one of the biggest issues plaguing the world today. To prevent this from becoming any worse, we need to focus on water conservation.

 - Water pipe

-- 12 to 24 V A.C to D.C Power adapter (according to requirement of your solenoid valve).
+- 12 to 24 V A.C to D.C Power adapter (according to the requirement of your solenoid valve)

 First, we need to connect the ground wires of the sensors and relay module to the negative terminal of a 5V battery.
 After that join the VCC wires of the relay module and sensors to the positive terminal of the battery.
 Then connect the output of the first sensor to relay input pin 1 and second sensor output pin to relay module input pin 2.